I t a l i a n N a m e s

-Italy.
-Plus you will find good guides on Italian Personal Names, History of surnames/cognomi in Italy and the History of Family Names in general.
+You will find good guides on Italian Personal Names, History of surnames/cognomi in Italy and the History of Family Names in general.
 Give your baby an Italian name by searching the various lists of Italian Given Names.
 Read about the History of Names from Italy, Latin Origins, and Onomastics in General.
-Search for your Italian Family Name (cognome) on various Surname Distribution Maps and Databases. ___________________________________________________________
+Search for your Italian Family Name (cognome) on various Surname Distribution Maps and Databases.

 COGNOME ITALIA - How many people have your surname in Italy?
 Scroll around on their site to see "Dati per provincia" (county data), "classifica dei cognomi più diffusi" (ranking of the most common surnames) and much more.

 Italy Surname Distribution Map - Graphically displays your Italian Surname request on a map of Italy, sometimes called an Italian Genealogy Map.
 Enter a last name & see where people with that surname appear in Italy & Sicily.

 Cognomi Italiani = Italian Surnames - Click on the initial at the top of page to find a description of your surname.
 Classic research originally done by Ettore Rossoni of Italia in 2000 now on Tony Ganino's Wiki in AU since the old cognomiitaliani.org is unavailable.